tarwn/lessthandot-hugo/blogs/content/posts/2016-12-30-transactional-replication-from-availability-groups-to-azure-sql-database-part-5-testing.md

 ### Troubleshooting

 Troubleshooting replication is outside the scope of this blog series.
-If you find that things aren&#8217;t working as expected, read the article <a href="https://www.simple-talk.com/sql/database-administration/monitoring-transactional-replication-in-sql-server/" target="_blank">Monitoring Transactional Replication in SQL Server</a>, and review the <a href="http://www.sqlservercentral.com/stairway/72401/" target="_blank">SQLServerCentral.com Stairway to Replication </a>article <a href="http://www.sqlservercentral.com/articles/Stairway+Series/72452/" target="_blank">Level 10: Troubleshooting</a>.
+If you find that things aren't working as expected, read the article <a href="https://www.simple-talk.com/sql/database-administration/monitoring-transactional-replication-in-sql-server/" target="_blank">Monitoring Transactional Replication in SQL Server</a>, and review the <a href="http://www.sqlservercentral.com/stairway/72401/" target="_blank">SQLServerCentral.com Stairway to Replication </a>article <a href="http://www.sqlservercentral.com/articles/Stairway+Series/72452/" target="_blank">Level 10: Troubleshooting</a>.

 Troubleshooting Availability Groups is also outside the scope of this blog series.
 If you need help, start with <a href="https://msdn.microsoft.com/en-us/library/dn135328(v=sql.110).aspx" target="_blank">AlwaysOn Availability Groups Troubleshooting and Monitoring Guide</a>.